peteroupc/html3dutil/doc/H3DU.MathUtil.md

 how small the new angle will be relative to the original angle.)

-This method will generally interpolate at constant velocity; however, this method is commutative (the order in which the quaternions are given matters), unlike quatNlerp, making it unsuitable for blending multiple quaternion rotations, and this method is generally more computationally expensive
+This method will generally interpolate at constant velocity; however, this method is not commutative (that is, the order in which the quaternions are given matters), unlike quatNlerp, making it unsuitable for blending multiple quaternion rotations, and this method is generally more computationally expensive